Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

               </KEYWORD>

 :kword:`CMSOpt`
-  This keyword defines the optimization algorithm to find the CMS intermediate states (see :kword:`CMSInter`).
-The value is ``NEWTon`` for Newton's method, where the Hessian and the gradient of the sum-over-states of the active--active classical Coulomb energies are computed; or ``JACObian`` for the Jacobian method, in which each pair of states is rotated and a trigonometric function is used to fit such rotation to find the maximum.
-The default value is ``Newton``.
+  This keyword defines the maximization algorithm to find the CMS intermediate states (see :kword:`CMSInter`).
+The allowed values are:

+*  **Newton:** Newton's method.
+The Hessian and the gradient of the sum-over-states of the active--active classical Coulomb energies are computed.
+This is the default for calculations with more than three states.
+*  **Jacobi:** Jacobi's method.
+States are rotated in pairwise succession, and a trigonometric function is used to fit such rotation to find the maximum.
+This is the default for calculations with two states.

-  .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="CMSO" APPEAR="CMS Optimization Option" LEVEL="ADVANCED" KIND="CHOICE" LIST="Newton,Jacobian" DEFAULT_VALUE="Newton" >
+  .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="CMSO" APPEAR="CMS Optimization Option" LEVEL="ADVANCED" KIND="CHOICE" LIST="Newton,Jacobi" DEFAULT_VALUE="Newton" >
               %%Keyword: CMSO <advanced>
               <HELP>
-              This keyword specifies the optimization algorithm to find the CMS intermediate states.
+              This keyword specifies the maximization algorithm to find the CMS intermediate states.
               </HELP>
               </KEYWORD>